jim-lightfoot/MondoCore.Rest/README.md

  - In your dependency injection code create an instance of an api.
      - Each unique api should be a different instance of RestApi.
      - Differentiate each api by using a different class.
+     - You can pass in an optional IHeaderFactory.
+This is used to insert headers, e.g. a bearer token, at request time.

   <br/>